jomadu/ai-rules-manager/docs/tasks/p3-2-outdated-command.md

 react-rules         0.5.1      up to date github

 2 rulesets can be updated.
-Run 'mrm update' to update all.
+Run 'arm update' to update all.
 ```

 ## Notes